 The COVID-19 test is only for people who currently have symptoms of the virus.
 The test does not show if you were infected in the past and are no longer symptomatic.

 The Government of Canada recommends that you avoid or cancel any non-essential travel outside of Canada until further notice.
-If you must travel outside of Canada in the next 60 days, contact the Human Resources department at (403) 760-8521 or HR@bestofbanff.com.
+If you must travel outside of Canada in the immediate future, contact the Human Resources department at (403) 760-8521 or HR@bestofbanff.com.

 All Albertans who are currently outside the country are to self-isolate for 14 days after they return from being outside Canada, and monitor their condition for fever, cough or difficulty breathing.